Hello and welcome to your invaluable guide to the best events, exhibitions and things to do throughout July 2023 in Oxford and across Oxfordshire.

-And if you fancy venturing further afield, consider taking a cultural day trip to London’s west end on a weekend (the capital city is relatively calmer then) for a matinee in one of the London’s theatres.
+And if you fancy venturing further afield, consider taking a cultural day trip to London’s west end – the capital city is relatively calmer then for a matinee in one of London’s theatres.

 Need we say again that this is a curated list of things to do in Oxford and across Oxfordshire this June.
 Take a look at the “What’s on” section, where you’ll find a growing array of events in Oxford and across Oxfordshire, plus unmissable ones beyond the county that would make for a great day out.

 Got an event that should be on the list?
 List your event on The Oxford Magazine website and reach our growing audience of people who live, work or place in Oxfordshire.
 Once again, welcome to your invaluable guide to what’s on in Oxford and across Oxfordshire this July.